-- 5.1 When determining an application or reviewing an existing licence the Council have the following options: - approve the application or take no further action - refuse the application/revoke the licence/suspend the licence - issue a warning which may include the use of enforcement penalty points - For existing drivers who have accumulated 9 or more points on their DVLA driving licence, their drivers' licence will normally be suspended until the driver has successfully undertaken a driving test to DVSA standards.
+- 5.1 When determining an application, the Council have the following options: - approve the application or take no further action - refuse the application/revoke the licence/suspend the licence - issue a warning which may include the use of enforcement penalty points - For existing drivers who have accumulated 9 or more points on their DVLA driving licence, their drivers' licence will normally be suspended until the driver has successfully undertaken a driving test to DVSA standards.
 Such a test will be at the licence holder's expense.